SteelCompendium/data-md-dse/Bestiary/Monsters/Angulotls/Statblocks/Angulotl Daybringer.md

           can't be reduced in any way.
   - name: Toxiferous
     effects:
-      - effect: Whenever an adjacent enemy grabs the daybringer or uses a me lee ability against them, that enemy takes 3 poison damage.
+      - effect: Whenever an adjacent enemy grabs the daybringer or uses a melee ability against them, that enemy takes 3 poison damage.
 abilities:
   - name: Acid Grasp